This post will look at how to play hide and seek with dogs.

 Step 6 – Take it outside.

 Once Fido understands the basics, you can play this game outside with your dog.
 The concept is similar, but he may find it more difficult because of distractions like other animals or smells that are not found at home!
 Nevertheless, you will have fun trying out new places to play hide-and-seek.
-If you have an automatic dog door you’ll see them running in and out searching for you.
+If you want to purchase the best doggie doors so they can move freely in and out of the house, then see our detailed guide.

 Tips for playing hide and seek with dog companions outdoors